neo-project/docs/docs/en-us/gettingstarted/develop.md

 When the compilation is done, the following files are generated under the `bin/Debug` directory of the project.

-- `NEP17.nef` : The smart contract execution file for Neo3, just as .avm for Neo2.
+- `NEP17.nef` : The smart contract execution file for Neo N3, just as .avm for Neo Legacy.
 - `NEP17.manifest.json` : The descriptive file of the smart contract, covering descriptions of functions, ScriptHash, entry, method, parameters, and return values of the contract.